 Cigna: Yes, the HSA is fully integrated with the high deductible health plan.

-Sterling HSA: We are an independent administrator available to work with all health plans across the nation.
-We have the ability to pull EOB information from the carrier for payment on behalf of our accountholders.
+It’s also important to note that Sterling is an independent administrator available to work with all health plans across the nation.

 12. Are investment choices limited by the administrator?